overloop-crm/overloop-api-doc/source/includes_main/_automations.md

 # Automations
 ## The automation object
 <aside class="notice">
-NEW FEATURE - Automations are released and available to all users.
-To get access to these new powers, <a href="https://app.prospect.io/session/login">Log In</a> and simply ask our Support Team or <a href="https://app.prospect.io/session/signup">Sign Up</a> and enjoy.
+BETA FEATURE - Automations are progressively being released.
+To get access to this feature, <a href="https://app.prospect.io/session/login">sign in</a> and simply ask our Support Team.
 </aside>
 ```
 # EXAMPLE OBJECT